 On 19th October, 1820, "the R.W.P. honour'd the Lodge by a visit".
 The return to Grand Lodge, which is copied in the Minute Book, shows eleven members and seven in arrears and the first mention is made of Grand Lodge Certificates:-

 Certificates for James Cocks

-Thomas Potter From the Grand
+Thomas Potter

-Robert Wrigley Lodge.
+Robert Wrigley

 Thomas Kendall